Meteor-Community-Packages/Meteor-CollectionFS/README.md

       });
     */

-    // don't create a full size image just what GraphicsMagick creates return null;
+    // don't create a full size image for this handler return null;
   }
 });